Department of Electrical

 - Ravi Ranjan (ME), graduated July 2016; back to his position in DRDO, Hyderabad

-- Chun Lam Chan (MPhil at the Chinese University of Hong Kong; co-supervised with Prof. Pascal Vontobel), graduated July 2015; now a PhD student at EPFL
+- Chun Lam Chan (MPhil at the Chinese University of Hong Kong; co-supervised with Prof. Pascal Vontobel), graduated July 2015; went on to get a PhD from EPFL

 - Abhinav Das (ME), graduated June 2015; now at Bharat Electronics Limited (BEL), Bangalore

 - Winston Fernandes (ME), graduated June 2013; now at Dell India R&D, Bangalore